Error Bounds for a Least Squares Meshless Finite Difference Method on Closed Manifolds: Auxiliary results

 \subsection{Sampling inequalities}

 Sampling inequalities bound a weaker Sobolev norm of a function $f$ in terms of its values on a finite set $X\subset\Omega$ and a stronger Sobolev norm of $f$, see the survey \cite{RSZ08} and references therein.
 In Lemma~\ref{sampling} we follow a standard way of proving sampling inequalities, as e.g.\ in \cite{NWW05,WR05}, but obtain a local version that makes use of the diameter of the domain $\Omega$ as the discretization parameter $h$ instead of the fill distance of $X$.
-Therefore our estimates \eqref{sam2}, \eqref{saminf} depend on a polynomial Lebesgue constant that is usually not present explicitly in the estimates thanks to a requirement that $X$ is sufficiently dense in $\Omega$.
-We refer to \cite[Section 4]{DavySchaback16} for a demonstration that this requirement is too restrictive for the setting of local error bounds we will apply the sampling inequalities in Section~\ref{ldm}.
+Therefore our estimates \eqref{sam2}, \eqref{saminf} depend on a polynomial Lebesgue constant, which is usually avoided in global estimates by requiring that $X$ is sufficiently dense in $\Omega$.
+We refer to \cite[Section 4]{DavySchaback16} for a demonstration that this requirement is too restrictive for the setting of local error bounds to which we will apply the sampling inequalities in Section~\ref{ldm}.
+A different local sampling inequality in terms of a growth function is given in \cite[Corollary 13]{DavySchaback16}.

 For any finite $Y\subset\RR^d$ we consider the \emph{Lebesgue function}